raffaelfoidl/maDMP-evaluation/README.md

 </tbody>
 <tfoot>
   <tr>
-    <td>Average</td>
+    <td>Sum</td>
-    <td>0/30</td>
+    <td>30/35</td>
     <td></td>
   </tr>
 </tfoot>
 </table>

-According to the results of the queries, this maDMP has a quite high amount of information required by the evaluation rubric, hinting at good quality.
+According to the results of the queries, although a few requirements were not completely fulfilled, this maDMP has a quite high amount of information demanded by the evaluation rubric, hinting at good quality.

 ### 10.jsonld